scivision/scan-wifi-python/README.md

 ## TODO

 Would like to add Bluetooth beacons.
+Need to use a new location service.

 ## Notes